Emily A. Beam

-eI am an assistant professor in the Department of Economics at the University of Vermont.
+I am an associate professor in the Department of Economics at the University of Vermont and a research fellow at the Institute of Labor Economics (IZA).
 I previously worked as a visiting assistant professor at the National University of Singapore.
-I received my Ph.D in economics and public policy from the University of Michigan in 2013 and my B.S. in economics, mathematics, and Spanish from the University of Michigan in 2006.
+I received a Ph.D. in economics and public policy from the University of Michigan in 2013 and a B.S. in economics, mathematics, and Spanish from the University of Michigan in 2006.

-Curriculum Vitae (July 2016)
+Curriculum Vitae (September 2022)

 Work in Progress:

 "Impact Evaluation of the DOLE Pilot Graduation Program," with Lasse Brune, Dean Karlan, Yasu Sawada, and Christopher Udry.